 The Synchronous or Live-Online Classroom

-While the campus is closed we are continuing to bring you live instruction online in regular classes that meet together virtually at designated times.
+While the campus was closed during the pandemic we pivoted quickly to live-online instruction in our courses that would normally have met on campus in Santa Clara.
+In the live-online learning mode, students meet together virtually at designated times with their instructor and classmates.
 The requirements of these courses are generally the same as they would be for in-person courses.
-You are expected to attend, participate, and contribute to the classroom experience.
+You are expected to attend, participate, and contribute to the classroom experience at the designated class times.
 You have lectures, reading assignments, papers, exams, and discussions.
-Most importantly, you also have deadlines.
+It is requested that you turn your cameras on.
+Most importantly, you have the same assignment deadlines to help you meet your goals.

 Your ultimate goal in any remote learning environment is to continue to learn new things, try new approaches, and find new ways to engage with the material, your classmates, and instructor.